What are Dangerous Goods?

 Dangerous Goods Hazard Classes

 The Department of Transportation categorizes dangerous goods into nine hazard classes that describe different types of risks.
 For example, Class 3 includes flammable liquids and Class 8 includes corrosive materials.
-Learn more about commonly shipped dangerous goods (PDF) for each hazard class.
+The table below provides awareness of how these hazard classes can translate to common materials that are considered regulated dangerous goods for transportation.
+This list is not exhaustive and is for general awareness purposes only.
+Always confirm the hazard classification of your product before shipping.
 The Department of Transportation's Hazardous Materials Table provides additional details about specific dangerous goods.

 Class 1, Explosives